 Who doesn’t love package deliveries?
-That’s why Amazon’s grown’s so fast, and why subscription box services, which entail the recurring delivery of niche items like organic fruits or handmade clothing, have emerged so quickly.
-A decade ago the fledgling subscription box industry took in about $57 million in revenue.
-Today it’s worth nearly $20 billion, and its spectacular growth is expected to continue through 2027.
+That’s why Amazon’s grown’s so fast and why subscription box services, which entail the recurring delivery of niche items like organic fruits and handmade clothing, have been booming.
+A decade ago the fledgling industry took in about $57 million; today it’s worth nearly $20 billion and its spectacular growth is expected to continue through 2027.

 You could start your own subscription box business and provide excellent products to customers who appreciate them while grabbing a share of this booming market.
-You could offer a wealth of products, from food and drink, to grooming, hygiene and fitness, clothing, books, pet supplies and more, and then let customers curate their own deliveries.
-Or you could focus on a single product line, such as New England jams and jellies, and fill each delivery box with a surprise gift.
+You could offer a wealth of products, from food and drink to grooming, hygiene and fitness, from clothing and books to pet supplies and more, and let customers curate their own deliveries.
+Or you could focus on a single product line, such as New England jams and preserves, and fill each box with a surprise gift.

 It won’t be as easy as turning on the oven.
 First, you’ll need to get a sturdy food cart with refrigeration.
 Next, you’ll need to decide what will be on the menu.
 The best approach is to keep it simple and focus on one item, or one group of items.
 For instance you might offer hotdogs, brats and Italian sausage, churros and tamales, tacos and burritos, or chicken and pork curry.
 Once you’ve made a big batch of your dishes, stock up your cart and head to the park on a lovely afternoon.

-As long as your culinary creations are quality, the customers will start lining up — and you’ll soon be moving up to a food truck, and from there to your very own restaurant!
+As long as your culinary creations are quality, the customers will start lining up — and you might soon be moving up to a food truck, and from there to your very own restaurant!

-The hotel and lodgings market took a massive hit during the pandemic, but now as our economies are opening up and people are moving around again, it’s coming back strong!
-The industry is expecting double-digit growth in 2022 and beyond, so if you’re interested in hospitality and helping people enjoy their time away from home, now is the perfect time to ride this wave.
+The hotel and lodgings market took a massive hit during the pandemic, but now as borders are opening up and people are moving around again, it’s coming back strong!
+The industry expects double-digit growth in 2022 and beyond, so if you’re interested in hospitality and helping people enjoy their time away from home, now is the perfect time to ride this wave.

-Opening a hotel can be a very rewarding experience, but it will require hard work and a considerable investment.
+Opening a hotel can be very rewarding, but requires hard work and a considerable investment.
 The most crucial element, of course, will be the hotel building itself.
-Assuming you do not plan to build a new hotel yourself, which would likely cost millions of dollars, you’ll need to either buy an established hotel or find a building that can be purchased and converted into a hotel relatively easily.
+Assuming you do not plan to build a new hotel, which would likely cost millions of dollars, you’ll need to either buy an established hotel or find a building that can be purchased and converted into a hotel relatively easily.
 Once that’s done, you’ll want to launch a strong marketing campaign to attract your first guests.

 As long as you provide excellent service and a great stay, you’ll be on the path to success.

 The beauty business has never been better, with the US beauty industry doing $50 billion in annual revenue and seeing steady growth.
 Cosmetics is the industry’s third-largest segment, with 15% of the market.
-You could start your own cosmetics business and help women look and feel their best while making a good living and grabbing your own little slice of market share.
+You could start your own cosmetics business and help women look and feel their best while making a good living.

 Do you have strong hands and a knack for helping people relax?
 If so, you might think about starting your own mobile massage business, making house calls to reduce people’s stress and anxiety during these tense times.
 People want convenience and are willing to pay a bit more for a service that comes to them, on their time, so there’s good money to be made in a mobile massage therapy company.
 As the pandemic recedes, massage is coming back strong and you could ride that wave to success, and maybe even open your own spa some day.

-If you’re not already, you will need to get trained and certified as a massage therapist, which most states require.
+If you’re not already, you will need to get trained and certified as a massage therapist, which Virginia requires.
 But this can be done in just a few months, often for a reasonable price at a local community college.
 Once you’re certified and have chosen your specialty, you’ll just need a reliable vehicle, a massage table and some other supplies and you’ll be ready to start taking on clients, reducing their stress and filling up your bank account!

-Who doesn’t love a day out on the water?
-There are so many things to do from skiing and tubing to cruising, socializing, swimming and just taking in the sun.
-That’s why boat rentals are a $5 billion US industry expected to see smooth sailing and steady growth in the years ahead.
-If you like spending time outdoors, you could start your own boat rental business and help people enjoy their time off while making a good living.
+Who doesn’t love a day on the water?
+There are so many things to do, from skiing and tubing to cruising, socializing, swimming and just taking in the sun.
+That’s why boat rentals are a $5 billion US industry expected to see steady growth in the years ahead.
+If you like spending time outdoors, you could start a boat rental business and help people enjoy their time off while living the good life.

 There are several possible constraints.
-For one, you will need to live near a sizable body of water, and find an available access point or marina to base your operations.
-Second, you’ll likely need to accept the seasonal nature of this line of work, which in most areas of the US will only bring in revenue for 6-7 months of the year.
+For one, you will need to live near a sizable body of water and find an available access point or marina to base your operations.
+Second, you’ll likely need to accept the seasonal nature of this work, which in most areas of the US will only bring in revenue for 6-7 months of the year.
+In Virginia, you might be able to do business for 8-9 months.
 Finally, getting started will require a significant investment, as appealing, rentable speed boats and other watercraft do not come cheap.

-But if you’re OK with all this, and able to acquire the necessary permits and insurance, once you start putting boaters on the water you’ll be cruising straight toward success.
+But if you’re OK with all this, and able to acquire the necessary permits and insurance, once you start putting boats on the water you’ll likely be cruising straight toward success.